Acne Face Map: Why Different Areas Break Out (and What to Do About It)

 Is acne face mapping real?

-Why do I get acne in the same spot?
+Why do I break out in the same spot repeatedly?

 Acne face mapping can be a useful starting point—but it’s not the full picture.